Lxlp38/MythicScribe/README.md

 # Known Issues

 * When `editor.acceptSuggestionOnEnter` is not `off` and `MythicScribe.enableFileSpecificSuggestions` is enabled, all the completions on newline *will* stop users from comfortably add spacing in their metaskills and the likes.
 For this reason, it is recommended to keep this configuration set to `off`

+# Dev Builds

+You can download Dev Builds from the [Github Repository](https://github.com/Lxlp38/MythicScribe) in the following ways
+- The latest dev build is available on the [Dev Build Release](https://github.com/Lxlp38/MythicScribe/releases/tag/dev), always updated to the latest commit.
+- A build is generated as an artifact and made public for each commit, for a duration of 90 days.
+You can download it from the commit's associated [Action](https://github.com/Lxlp38/MythicScribe/actions/workflows/commit-build-artifact.yml)

 # Credits and Acknowledgements